 Multiple bidding agencies and incentives for the seller.
 Even if multiple agencies bidding in the name of different advertisers during the same set of keyword auctions appears rarely, an extension would be to integrate a competitive stage that includes different third parties and assess the effect of competition for the auction performance.
 This would introduce additional strategic scope and might act in favour of an increase in the level of competition with respect to our results.
-For instance, what would the outcome be of introducing an oligopoly of agencies that compete \dot{a} la Bertrand by offering the lowest compatible fee?
+For instance, what would the outcome be of introducing an oligopoly of agencies that compete \grave{a} la Bertrand by offering the lowest compatible fee?

-Compensation schedules.
+Identity-dependent and deviation-dependent side payments.
 The uniform fee and uniform redistribution of spoils assumptions seem to be good approximations of agency practices.
 They levy a fee, set ex-ante, on the revenues generated by each click to each advertisers.
 We believe that our model, therefore, makes sense in relation to the equal redistribution assumption.
-However, the model involves taxation on the collusive spoils that does not take into account individual members' identity and importance.
-Further extensions mays consider the case of a redistribution schedule contingent to each firm's contribution to the value of the coalition.
+Indeed, the model involves taxation on the collusive spoils that does not take into account individual members' identity and importance.
+As a result, further extensions should consider the case in which the flat-fee becomes part of the individual contract, as a function of the member's importance within the cartel.
+For instance, considering redistribution as a function of each firm's market power in the product market would be a suitable task to pursue.